petermchale/math105A/README.md

 Course webpage: https://eee.uci.edu/17f/44635

+## Getting set up
+We will be using Python 3.
+The best way to install Python is to install [Anaconda](https://www.continuum.io/downloads)

 ## Schedule
 In the table below, `Sections` refers to sections of *Numerical Analysis, R.L.
 Burden and J.D.
 Faires, 9th Edition*